cisagov/ScubaGear/baselines/powerbi.md

   license level.
 Therefore, only licenses not included in E3/G3 are listed.
 Additionally, M365 G5 is required for Power BI Pro.
 Power BI Premium is available as an add-on to G5 and provides dedicated capacity-based BI, self-service data prep for big data, and simplification of data management and access at enterprise scale.
+An Azure Information Protection Premium P1 or Premium P2 license is required to apply or view Microsoft Information Protection sensitivity labels in Power BI.

 ## Resources